• Category

 Frustules are cylindrical and form colonies.
 Valves are 3-12 µm in diameter, with a mantle height of 5-15 µm.
 The ratio of the mantle height to valve diameter is greater than 1.
 The mantle has straight sides and the valve face is flat with slightly convex margins.
 The valve face of most valves do not have areolae, but a single ring of areolae might be found on the valve face of separation valves.
 The spiral rows of pervalvar areolae are curved to the right (dextrorse) and number 17-22 in 10 µm.
 The areolae are round to square in shape.
 Spines are located at the end of each pervalvar costa.
 Linking spines are short, triangular or bifurcated.
 Two lobes of the spines are rounded or acute.
 Separation spines are small and pointed.
 In some separation valves, rows of areolae coalesce when they approach the valve face, thus giving the appearance of spines originating from two pervalvar costae.
 The ringleiste is hollow, described in the literature as a "U-shaped sulcus".
 The valves have two rimoportulae, located at the ringleiste and opposite to one other.

-Colonies are usually straight, but sometimes spiral, with curved cells.
-Such populations have been described as separate forms of A. ambigua (Melosira ambigua f. spiralis Skuja 1948; M. ambigua f. curvata Skabichevskii 1960; M. ambigua f. spiroides Chalfina 1966), but there is no evidence that this trait has taxonomic significance.
+Colonies are usually straight, but may be spiral with curved cells.
+Such populations have been described as separate forms of A. ambigua (Melosira ambigua f. spiralis Skuja 1948; M. ambigua f. curvata Skabichevskii 1960; M. ambigua f. spiroides Chalfina 1966), but there is no evidence that the trait has taxonomic significance.

 Autecology

-This taxon is reported to be widespread in freshwater (Foged 1981; Cox 1996).
-Originally described from Belgium (Grunow 1882), verified reports from North America exist from lakes in the Northeastern US (Camburn and Charles 2000; Siver et al. 2005), the Western US (Bahls 2021), Alaska (Foged 1981) and Ohio (Collins & Kalinsky 1977).
-Reported to occur planktonically in oligotrophic (Bahls 2021), mesotrophic (Siver et al. 2005), and eutrophic waters (Cox 1996).
-This taxon appears to prefer large and deep waterbodies (Siver et al. 2005; Siver & Hamilton 2011), though it has been reported from the plankton of lotic systems as well (Hansmann 1973; Bahls 2021).
-Reavie & Kireta (2015) report this taxon to be a very weak indicator of moderate stress.
+This taxon is reported to be widespread in freshwater (Foged 1981, Cox 1996).
+Originally described from Belgium (Grunow 1882), in North America this taxon has been reported from lakes in the northeastern US (Camburn and Charles 2000, Siver et al. 2005), Virginia, Georgia, South Carolina (Bishop et al. 2017), the western US (Bahls 2021), Alaska (Foged 1981) and Ohio (Collins and Kalinsky 1977).
+Colonies are found in the plankton of oligotrophic (Bahls 2021), mesotrophic (Siver et al. 2005), and eutrophic waters (Cox 1996).
+This taxon appears to prefer large and deep waterbodies (Siver et al. 2005, Siver and Hamilton 2011), although it has also been reported from the plankton of rivers (Hansmann 1973, Bahls 2021).
+Reavie and Kireta (2015) report it to be a very weak indicator of moderate stress.

-In the Great Lakes National Parks (Edlund et al. 2011, 2012, 2013), A. ambigua is very common (>10% relative abundance) in sediment core material from lakes in Isle Royale (Richie and Ahmik lakes), Voyageurs (Shoepack, Peary, Mukooda, Brown and Ek lakes), Sleeping Bear Dunes (Manitou Lake), and Pictured Rocks (Grand Sable and Beaver lakes).
+In the Great Lakes National Parks (Edlund et al. 2011, 2012, 2013), this taxon is very common (>10% relative abundance) in sediment core material from lakes in Isle Royale (Richie and Ahmik lakes), Voyageurs (Shoepack, Peary, Mukooda, Brown and Ek lakes), Sleeping Bear Dunes (Manitou Lake), and Pictured Rocks (Grand Sable and Beaver lakes).

-Foged (1981) describes this taxon as an “oligohalobe (indifferent)” suggesting that this taxon prefers low conductivity systems but is not particularly sensitive to conductivity.
+Foged (1981) describes it as an “oligohalobe (indifferent)” suggesting that this taxon prefers low conductivity systems but is not particularly sensitive to conductivity.
 Bahls (2021) also states that this taxon prefers water with low conductivity.

-Many research groups have used Aulacoseira ambigua as an indicator organism and published regional environmental optima and tolerances including:
+Many research groups have used this taxon as an indicator organism and published regional environmental optima and tolerances including:

 Reavie and Kireta (2015): Report TP optima well over 30 µg/L, and a Cl optima below 10 µg/L for populations from the Great Lakes.